DBLP: Noise Bridge Consistency Distillation For Efficient And Reliable Adversarial Purification: Introduction

 In this paper, we propose Diffusion Bridge Distillation for Purification (DBLP), a novel framework designed to simultaneously address the two key limitations of existing diffusion-based adversarial purification methods: low inference efficiency and detail degradation.
 At its core, DBLP introduces a noise-bridged alignment strategy within the Latent Consistency Model \cite{luo2023-latent}, effectively bridging adversarial noise and clean targets during the consistency distillation process to better align with the purification objective.
 By leveraging noise bridge distillation, DBLP enables direct recovery of clean samples from diffused adversarial inputs using an ODE solver.
 To further mitigate detail loss caused by fewer denoising steps, we introduce adaptive semantic enhancement, a lightweight yet effective conditioning mechanism that utilizes multi-scale pyramid edge maps to capture fine-grained structural features.
 These semantic priors are injected into inference to enhance content preservation.
-DBLP achieves SOTA robust accuracy across multiple benchmark datasets while substantially reducing inference latency, requiring only 0.1 seconds per sample, thus making real-time adversarial purification feasible without compromising visual quality.
+DBLP achieves SOTA robust accuracy across multiple benchmark datasets while substantially reducing inference latency, requiring only 0.2 seconds per sample, thus making real-time adversarial purification feasible without compromising visual quality.

-In summary, our contributions can be summarized as follows: \begin{itemize} \item We propose DBLP, a novel diffusion-based adversarial purification framework that significantly accelerates inference while preserving high visual quality and improving purification performance. \item We introduce a noise bridge distillation objective tailored for adversarial purification within the latent consistency model, effectively setting a bridge between adversarial noise and clean samples.
+In summary, our contributions can be summarized as follows: \begin{itemize}[leftmargin=10pt, topsep=0pt, itemsep=1pt, partopsep=1pt, parsep=1pt] \item We propose DBLP, a novel diffusion-based adversarial purification framework that significantly accelerates inference while improving purification performance and visual quality. \item We introduce a noise bridge distillation objective tailored for adversarial purification within the latent consistency model, effectively setting a bridge between adversarial noise and clean samples.
 Additionally, we design an adaptive semantic enhancement module that improves the model's ability to retain fine-grained image details during purification. \item Comprehensive experiments across multiple benchmark datasets demonstrate that our method achieves SOTA performance in terms of robust accuracy, inference efficiency, and image quality, moving the field closer to practical real-time adversarial purification systems. \end{itemize}